A flyby perspective

 By Jonathan Mark

 One of the stranger events that happened near the end of the 20th Century was when NASA conducted two “flybys” around Venus on a journey towards Saturn.
-A flyby is a maneuver in frictionless space using gravity from a planet for a slingshot-acceleration effect.
-The strange part regarding “Cassini” was that it had 72.3 pounds of radioactive plutonium on board, and was scheduled for an Earth-flyby on August 17/18, 1999, while traveling at around 10 miles per second.
+A flyby is a maneuver in friction-less space using gravity from a planet for a slingshot-acceleration effect.
+The strange part regarding “Cassini” was that it had 72.3 pounds of highly radioactive plutonium on board, and was scheduled for an Earth-flyby on August 17/18, 1999, while traveling at around 10 miles per second.
 Fortunately there was no inadvertent collision with Earth’s atmosphere, but why would NASA risk life on Earth while exploring the solar system?

 Karl Grossman, author of “The Wrong Stuff: The US Space Program’s Nuclear Threat To Our Planet,” answered my question.
 He pointed to the U.S. Air Force report, “New World Vistas: Air and Space Power for The 2lst Century” where it stated “In the next two decades, new technologies will allow the fielding of space-based weapons of devastating effectiveness to be used to deliver energy and mass as force projection in tactical and strategic conflict.
 These advances will enable lasers with reasonable mass and cost to effect very many kills.”
 However, the report notes, “power limitations impose restrictions” on such weapons systems, making them “relatively unfeasible.
 A natural technology to enable high power is nuclear power in space.”

 September 11, 2001 suddenly put everything into jeopardy.
 The patriotic fervor, the fear, the anger, a neurosis fueled by media betrayal, enabled George W. Bush to override sensibilities in Congress.
 The Anthrax letters sent to Democrat Party leaders and to major media networks obviously contained a threatening message.
-Yet, when it became known that the Anthrax originated from a US military base, publicity died down.
+Yet, when it became known that the Anthrax originated from an US military base, publicity died down.
 Within months after 9/11 crimes, with Congress in his palm, Bush terminated the ABM Treaty.

 President Dwight D. Eisenhower might have warned us about the dangers of the military-industrial complex, but he could not have imagined the scope of betrayal and deceit following the crimes of September 11, 2001.
 In 1953 when being encouraged to engage in a preventive war against the Soviet Union, President Eisenhower flatly denounced it, saying, “All of us have heard this term `preventive war’ since the earliest days of Hitler.”
 He added, “I don’t believe there is such a thing, and, frankly, I wouldn’t even listen to anyone seriously that came in and talked about such a thing.”
-Yet 9/11 was used for two ‘preemptive’ undeclared wars while covering up the truth of what really happened.
+Yet 9/11 was used for ‘preemptive’ undeclared wars while covering up the truth of what really happened.
 The dark forces seemed content in increasing global destabilization, crimes against humanity, environmental destruction, and financial fraudulent policies.
 The path for a Neocon global dominant military agenda, and loss of citizen civil rights proceeded on all fronts, including US terrorism-torture policies.

 With so many dire issues, uniting a justice and peace movement is no easy task.
 The mind-control impact of 9/11 is more than many peace activists can handle.
 The consequences of such a cover-up is simply frightening for most anyone.
 Yet, integrity, freedom, truth, science, and civilization hang in the balance.

-As Online Journal contributing writer, Kevin Quirk, entitled one of his articles, “More than a movement – the search for 9/11 truth is an awakening.”
+As Online Journal contributor, Kevin Quirk, entitled one of his articles, “More than a movement – the search for 9/11 truth is an awakening.”
 Such an awakening can have dire consequences, which is why FN supports a truth and reconciliation pathway toward a nonviolent future.
 But the truth should disclose more than just about recent years.
 Citizens need to know about the truth of assassinations, the falsehood of corporate human rights, the dissolution of the US national banking system for an international crooked one, and other policies of betrayal to the US Constitution.
 Truth and Reconciliation was successful in South Africa for its political transformation.
 Of course there is potential for violence from the truth coming out, but also for reclaiming a lost USA Republic, and for a commitment to peace and honor that could lead our world to abolishing all weapons of mass destruction.